OleksandrZhydyk/FastAPI-SQLAlchemy-Filters/README.md

 '''

- # Return SQLAlchemy orm query exact as:
+# Returned SQLAlchemy orm query exact as:

 select(model)
     .where(